 It is notable that the X-T20 has a microphone port, which is missing on the M Typ 240.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-T20 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the M Typ 240 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M Typ 240 was succeeded by the Leica M Typ 262.
+Both the X-T20 and the M Typ 240 have been discontinued, but can regularly be found used on eBay.
+The M Typ 240 was replaced by the Leica M Typ 262, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what is the bottom line?
 Which of the two cameras – the Fujifilm X-T20 or the Leica M Typ 240 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/25p).